-- Holding focus groups with people with specific vulnerabilities to ensure an intervention will be accessible to them and meet their needs, - Include people with disabilities in trainings and employment opportunities whilst accommodating any specific needs, - Engaging with microfinance companies to develop services which make upfront costs more accessible to low-income customers, such as for connections to mini-grids, - ✓ Use voucher systems for vulnerable customers to access technologies within a wider market-based approach, such as for solar products or improved cooking solutions, and - Promote technologies, products and designs which accommodate users with specific vulnerabilities or disabilities.
+- ✓ Holding focus groups with people with specific vulnerabilities to ensure an intervention will be accessible to them and meet their needs. - employment opportunities whilst accommodating any specific needs, - Engaging with microfinance companies to develop services which make upfront costs more accessible to low-income customers, such as for connections to mini-grids, - ers to access technologies within a wider market-based approach, such as for solar products or improved cooking solutions, and - ☑ Promote technologies, products and designs. which accommodate users with specific vulnerabilities or disabilities.